libdynd/libdynd/docs/serialization-design.md

 ## Possible DyND Array Serialization As CBOR

-The serialization could be as [CBOR](http://cbor.io/), through the mechanism described in http://tools.ietf.org/html/rfc7049#section-7.2.
+Some of the serialization could be as [CBOR](http://cbor.io/), through the mechanism described in http://tools.ietf.org/html/rfc7049#section-7.2.
 This is not thought out properly yet.
+An idea for this is to serialize `array[T]` as CBOR, storing as straight CBOR in the simple cases, and falling back to a DyND type + DyND serialization as CBOR bytes in the general case.
+This requires carefully defining when CBOR native types are used, and a canonical form so as to keep the unique serialization property.